Want to warn visitors when they are leaving your site?

 In the search bar, write “external link notice” and all the external link warning message popups will appear.

-The popup itself can be used out of the box, but if you want to make modifications to the text or the buttons, go ahead and use the popup editor.
+The popup itself can be used out of the box, but if you want to modify the text or the buttons, go ahead and use the popup editor.
 It works just like the Gutenberg editor

 3. Check Trigger Point

-Now that the popup is published, you would want to make sure that the popup appears only when the reader is clicking on an external link.
+Now that the popup is published, you would want to make sure that the popup appears only when the reader clicks on an external link.

-The external link popup template automatically sets the trigger point but we still recommend checking it.
+The external link popup template automatically sets the trigger point, but we recommend checking it.

 Conclusion

-Displaying an external link popup ensures that your visitors are warned about leaving the site and they are given a choice to stay back on the site.
+Displaying an external link popup ensures that your visitors are warned about leaving the site and can choose to stay back on it.

-Creating a popup is made easy by plugins like FireBox as it has prebuilt leaving notice templates to choose from.
-The templates are good to go out of the box but you are free to modify them according to your needs.
+Creating a popup is made easy by plugins like FireBox as it has prebuilt, leaving notice templates to choose from.
+The templates are good to go out of the box, but you can modify them according to your needs.

 Besides, FireBox is a complete popup solution which means there are tons of other types of popups that you can implement on your site just as easily.